HTDerekLiu/CubicStylization_Cpp/README.md

 # Cubic Stylization
 Cubic stylization is a 3D stylization tool.
-Unlike image stylization (2D to 2D) and non-photorealistic rendering (3D to 2D), cubic stylization is a 3D to 3D stylization algorithm which takes a manifold triangle mesh as input and outputs a cubified triangle mesh.
+Unlike image stylization (2D to 2D) and non-photorealistic rendering (3D to 2D), cubic stylization is a 3D to 3D stylization algorithm which takes a manifold triangle mesh as the input and outputs a cubified triangle mesh.

 This is a C++ implementation based on "[Cubic Stylization](https://www.dgp.toronto.edu/projects/cubic-stylization/)" by [Hsueh-Ti Derek Liu](https://www.dgp.toronto.edu/~hsuehtil/) and [Alec Jacobson](https://www.cs.toronto.edu/~jacobson/).